desousamario85/MyOfficeSpace/README.md

 * Cloudinary
     * Hosting platform for all our media and static files
 * Google ReCaptcha
     * to validate that robots are not performing action on the site.
-The integration of this function is not completed yet on the site.
+The integration of this function is not completed yet on the site. this feature was not implemented.
+* Built in PostgreSQL
+    * Database which hold the all records on bookings and user sign in credentials.

 # Credits